bswank/format-currency-input/readme.md

 # format-currency-input

 `format-currency-input` is a small utility that reformats currency in an input and also exposes some helper functions.
-Provided by [Brian Swank](https://swank.dev/).

 ## Notes